 (42) In these agreements the generic company agreed to enter only after the patent(s) at issue had expired.
-The main characteristic of this category seems to be that the generic accepted the validity of the originator's patent.
-In 2% (2) of these instances, the generic company also agreed to compensate the originator company for its legal costs (see Figure 6 below).
-The other 98% (91) of cases showed no value transfer from the generic company.
+The main characteristic of this category seems to be that the generic accepted the validity of the originator's patent or decided not to appeal an unfavourable first instance decision.
+In 12% (8) of these instances,

-- (43) It must be noted that 60% (56 out of 93) of B.I. settlements were signed in the context of the new legislation in Portugal, as explained above (see paragraphs (27) and (50)). - (44) Again the table below offers a comparison to the numbers of previous monitoring exercises:
+- (43) It must be noted that 70% (48 of 69) of B.I. settlements were signed in the context of the new legislation in Portugal, as explained in paragraphs (27) and (49). - (44) This compares as follows with figures in previous years:

-2008 (2 nd half) - 2009 2010 2011 2012 (all settlements) 2012 (excluding PT- related) Category B.I with value transfer from generic to originator company 29% 16% 17% 2% 5% Category B.I without value transfer from generic company 71% 84% 83% 98% 95%
+Table 4 2008 (2 nd half) 2010 2011 2012 (all B.I. settleme 2012 (excluding PT- 2013 (all B.I. settlements) 2013 (excluding PT-related) 2009 nts) related) Category B.I with value transfer from generic to originator company 29% 16% 17% 2% 5% 12% 33% Category B.I without value transfer from generic company 71% 84% 83% 98% 95% 88% 67%

-Source: European Commission, First four Patent Settlement Monitoring Exercises.
+Source: European Commission, Five Patent Settlement Monitoring Exercises.

-Note: new legislation was adopted in Portugal in 2012, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
+Note: legislation was adopted in Portugal in 2012, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
 When the IPRs are not contested by the generic company, the proceedings are immediately settled.
-Hence, figures are provided which disregard settlements related to the new law in Portugal.
-It must, however, also be noted that it is not known how many of these settlements would have still taken place absent the new law.
+Hence, figures are provided which disregard settlements related to the Portuguese law.
+It must, however, also be noted that it is not known how many of these settlements would have still taken place absent this law.
+See footnote 14.